Using the supplied 4mm hex key, unscrew the four bolts holding the stem face plate to the stem and remove the stem face plate.

-Rettach the stem face plate with the four bolts.
-Use the supplied 4MM wrench to tighten firmly (6NM of torque).
+Reattach the stem face plate with the four bolts.
+Use the supplied 4MM wrench to tighten firmly (observe torque rating labeled on stem).

 NOTE: Tighten the bolts in an X pattern as illustrated.
 As you tighten, pay attention to the gap between the stem and stem face plate.
 The gap on the top should be even with the gap on the bottom

 Step 2: Attach Front Wheel

 Locate the quick release assembly.
 Remove the nut and one of the springs.

 Find the arrow indicating direction of rotation on the front tire.
 Lay the wheel on a flat surface so that the arrow indicates a counter-clockwise rotation.
 Insert the quick release skewer through the hub.
 Put the spring and nut on the opposite side of the hub.
 Keep the entire assembly loose for now.

 Disengage the front brake calipers.